Emma on the Moon

 Just in time!

-She wants some juice but she wonders what will happen
+She wants some juice but she wonders what will happen if she pours it

 if it will float.
-It does, so she laps it up from the air,
+It does, so she laps it up from the air, like a kitty cat.

 Then she wants to play, so she swims through the moon-air